daquintero/polf/README.md

 # PORF

+**NOTE THIS PROJECT HAS BEEN SUPERSEDED BY https://github.com/daquintero/piel AND WILL BE DISCONTINUED FROM PYPI**

 Parse OpenRoad Files - A Python Pandas-based report file (RPT) parser for Openlane OpenROAD Static Timing Analysis (STA) output files.